christian-egg/cs126-final-project/PROPOSAL.md

 good feel for how these games work and I would be pretty invested in making my own game in this genre.
 While my game is undoubtedly going to be a bit simpler than many games you'd find on the appstore of the same genre, I will be adding unique features to ensure my program is complex enough.
-I plan to have 3 basic
+I plan to have 2 basic
-inputs: jumping, crouching, and shooting.
-Jumping and crouching will be used to avoid obstacles while shooting will be able to break obstacles designated with a special color.
+inputs: jumping and shooting.
+Jumping will be used to avoid obstacles while shooting will be able to break obstacles designated with a special color.
 Additionally, after obtaining a score that is a multiple of a certain amount, a boss fight will begin.
-The boss will essentially be a large obstacle at the right of the screen that does not move relative to the player but shoots projectiles that the player must avoid.
+The boss will essentially be a large obstacle at the right of the screen that does not move relative to the player.
 During this boss fight state, the player will not gain score.
 To end the fight, the player must shoot the boss until it runs out of health points (its hp will be displayed with a health bar somewhere on the screen).

 ##Expected Development Timeline
-In the first week, I expect to complete the basics of the game engine, including the input-handling and animation for jumping, shooting and crouching and making sure the game properly adjusts the player's collision.
+In the first week, I expect to complete the basics of the game engine, including the input-handling and animation for jumping and shooting and making sure the game properly adjusts the player's collision.
 I will also set up a simple game engine in a way that is easily extensible and I will set up the scoring system.
-I need to make sure states can be easily implemented (they will be represented by an enum) and that the player cannot make too many inputs at once (can't jump while in the air, can't shoot too fast, etc).
+I need to make sure that the player cannot make too many inputs at once (can't jump while in the air, can't shoot too fast, etc).

 For week two, I plan to add in obstacles (both breakable and unbreakable) and